arifnofriadi/arifnofriadi/README.md

 # 💫 About Me:
-I am a Software Engineer currently employed at Amalan International Indonesia Pte Ltd, where I work on the Back-End Team.
+I am a Software Engineer currently employed at Amalan International Pte Ltd, where I work on the Back-End Team.
 My primary focus is on developing efficient and scalable systems.
 Alongside my technical expertise, I am also dedicated to enhancing my leadership and project management skills.<br>I consider myself a self-driven and purposeful individual with a strong aptitude for critical thinking.
 Passionate about software development, I am constantly seeking opportunities to learn and grow.
 I approach each project with eagerness, aiming to make a positive impact and contribute effectively to its success.

 ## 🌐 Socials: